 A Guide to Creating Employee Spotlights

 Employee spotlights are a critical part of any employer branding strategy.
-Think about it, candidates are applying to spend several years of their life, 40+ hours a week working for your company.
+Think about it: candidates are applying to spend several years of their life, 40 hours or more every week working for your company.

 That’s a massive commitment.
-And the primary resources they have to base their decision on is a job description and a careers page.
-More and more, candidates are expecting companies to provide them with insider knowledge on what it’s actually like to work for them and what the team culture is really like.
+And the primary resources they have to base their decision on are a job description and a careers page.
+More and more, candidates are expecting companies to provide them with insider knowledge about what it’s actually like to work for them and what the team culture is really like.

 Providing candidates with internal employee spotlights at different stages of the recruitment process will help them make a more informed decision as to whether or not your company and role is right for them.
 Feel free to click on the links below to skip ahead.

 - What has your experience been with our company culture?

 - What are some things you’ve noticed about our leadership team?

 - What parts of our mission do you connect with?